Pittsburgh Technical College seeks to provide the safest community reasonably possible through its human resources, facilities, and technology.

 All CARES Act funds received by PTC must be used for purposes stipulated in the terms of the Act and are tracked accordingly.
 PTC worked hard to get these funds for our students and will only use the money for its designated purpose.

 Do I need to complete the 2020-21 FAFSA?

 If you will be enrolled in school for the October 2020 quarter or after, you must complete a 2020-21 FAFSA.

 Why can’t I live in my student housing apartment?

 There is an elevated opportunity for infection when many people live closely together as in a college residence hall.
-Social distancing, stay at home orders, and other precautions are reported by medical professionals to be effective measures to slow the spread of the virus and protect lives.
+There is evidence to prove that social distancing, wearing PPEs, and other steps are effective measures to slow the spread of the virus and protect lives.
 PTC’s priority concern is for the health and safety of its students, faculty, staff, and for the public.
 Therefore, we are reopening housing on a limited basis while continuing to follow recommended protocols.
 Certain programs have been identified to return to campus for lab classes, and students in these programs who are unable to commute are being assigned new apartments and will be receiving information on moving back in to housing.

 When can I return to PTC Housing?

 The health of our students, faculty, staff, and their families is PTC’s first priority.
 Therefore, PTC is following a phased approach in returning students to school-sponsored housing.
 Certain programs have been identified to return to campus for lab classes, and students in these programs who are unable to commute are being assigned new apartments and will be receiving information on moving back in to housing.
 As protocols are tested and modified and the progress of the virus is continuously monitored, our hope is that additional programs and students can be identified and permitted to return to campus.
 Students will be notified accordingly.

 When can I remove my belongings from PTC housing?